FAQS

 What is the report?

-The report is an OAH created Excel worksheet that is emailed from OAH staff to the named rulemaking coordinator for the agency.
+The report is an OAH created Excel worksheet that is emailed from OAH staff to the named Rulemaking Coordinator for the agency.
 If the rulemaking coordinator changes, please provide notice to the Codifier of Rules

 What will the report contain?